creativemindsplugins/cm-table-of-content/readme.md

 * Provide precise navigation in lengthy, paginated posts with Next Page Support.
 * Implement the TOC on any page or post.
 * Facilitate Hierarchical or Multi-Level Tables.
-* Allow for multiple TOCs on a single post or page.
+* Add multiple TOCs on a single post or page.
-* Offer the option to activate or deactivate the TOC on specific posts or pages.
+* Activate or deactivate the TOC on specific posts or pages.
 * Enable text wrapping to the left or right.
 * Display the TOC in single or dual-column layouts.
-* Show a floating TOC division when the user scrolls through the page.
+* Show a floating TOC when the user scrolls through the page.

 </details>